-Unfortunately, being overweight isn't simply a societal issue that can be fixed with a dose of positive self-esteem.
-It's a health matter, so on the eve of Jen's 40th birthday she decides to make changes so she doesn't, you know, die.
-Because what good is finally being able to afford a pedicure if she loses a foot to adult onset diabetes?
+Unfortunately, being overweight isn't simply a societal issue that can be fixed with a dose healthy of positive self-esteem.
+It’s a health matter, and here on the eve of my fortieth year, I've learned I have to make changes so I don't, you know, die.
+Because what good is finally being able to afford a pedicure if I lose a foot to adult onset diabetes?"

 A different take on one woman's quest to lose weight.